What is Glaucoma?

 Treatment of glaucoma is targeted at treating the underlying cause and reducing the eye pressure.
 It is thought that with a decrease in eye pressure, blood perfusion to the optic nerve can be improved.

-The first line of therapy is usage of eye pressure-lowering eye drops.
-There are a multitude of glaucoma eye drops, each with its own specific benefits and side effects.
-Glaucoma eye drops should be individualized and customized according to the individual’s characteristics and needs.
+The first line of treatment is usage of glaucoma medications like eye pressure-lowering eye drops.
+There are a multitude of glaucoma treatment eye drops, each with its own specific benefits and side effects.
+Treatment eye drops should be individualized and customized according to the individual’s characteristics and needs.

-When glaucoma cannot be adequately controlled by eye drops, it is then prudent to consider glaucoma laser therapy or glaucoma surgery for better glaucoma control.
-Laser and surgery are not without risks, hence the decision to proceed should be made after detailed discussion with your eye specialist.
+When glaucoma cannot be adequately controlled by eye drops, it is then prudent to consider glaucoma laser therapy or glaucoma surgery for better control and treatment of the condition.
+Laser and surgery are not without risks, hence the decision to proceed should be made after detailed discussion with your eye specialist or doctor.

-Since there is no cure for glaucoma and visual loss is irreversible, the importance of early glaucoma detection cannot be further emphasized.
-In fact, it is recommended that patients with obstructive sleep apnea should get screened for glaucoma and other eye diseases by an eye specialist.
+Since there is no cure for glaucoma and visual loss is irreversible, the importance of early glaucoma detection by a doctor cannot be further emphasized.
+In fact, it is recommended that patients with obstructive sleep apnea should get screened for glaucoma and other eye diseases by an eye specialist or doctor.

 - Skorin L Jr, Knutson R. Ophthalmic Diseases in Patients With Obstructive Sleep Apnea.
 J Am Osteopath Assoc.
 2016 Aug 1;116(8):522-9.